LoRdSoban/Cryptostore/README.md

 ## Not implemented  yet.

 Further, The project intended to implent a working mining client, which could process the transactions between user and service providers.
-However, I wasn'table to complete these features in time because of inexperience.
-This was my first hackathon btw. ;)
+However, I wasn't able to complete these features in time because of inexperience.
+This was my first hackathon and also first-time building a blockchain related project too btw 😁.
+But I would love to be part Clarity cohort if given the chance too.

 **Soban Amir| Batch 2025 | FAST NUCES (CFD CAMPUS)**